Gauravraj004/IMBD-movie-review-analysis/README.md

 * **Simple RNN Model**: Utilizes a basic RNN architecture for sequence processing.
 * **Word Embeddings**: Employs an Embedding layer to represent words as dense vectors.
 * **Interactive Web App**: A Streamlit application allows users to input their own reviews and get instant sentiment predictions.
-* **Jupyter Notebooks**: Includes notebooks for both training the model from scratch and for making predictions.

 ## Technologies Used